Cattle Closed Mixed on Midweek Positioning

 Live cattle futures were stronger on Wednesday, as the feeders faded.
 Fat cattle settled the session 2 to 37 cents higher, leaving the Dec contract at a $1.90 loss for the week and a $6 loss from the LoC high.
 The front month feeder cattle futures were 12 to 82 cents in the red on the day.
 Nov futures were contrary to the others with a 7c gain on the day.
 Thursday’s cash market was shown from $182 to $184.
 The CME Feeder Cattle Index increased 11 cents to $251.90.

 USDA saw Wholesale Boxed Beef prices lower for Wednesday.
-Choice was down $3.31 and Select fell 72 cents.
-USDA’s federally inspected cattle slaughter was estimated at 128,000 head for Tuesday.
-That has the week-to-date pace at 253k head – trailing LW by 2k and the same week last year by 5k head.
+Choice was down $3.31 and Select fell 72 cents per cwt.
+USDA estimated the FI cattle slaughter at 375k head, down from 381k head last week and 386k head during the same week last year.

 Oct 23 Cattle closed at $182.200, up $0.075,